Short and Concise Class 8 Sound Notes

-Two sounds having same loudness (Amplitude) can be differentiated with the help of Pitch.
+Two sounds having the same loudness (Amplitude) can be differentiated with the help of Pitch.

-Pitch helps in distinguishing Shrill Sound (thin Sound) from a Grave Sound (Thick or Heavy Sound).
+Pitch helps in distinguishing a Shrill Sound (thin Sound) from a Grave Sound (Thick or Heavy Sound).

-- Pitch of a sound depends on the frequency of sound.
+- The pitch of a sound depends on the frequency of the sound.

 - Shrill Sound produces high frequency whereas Grave Sound produces low frequency.

-- Examples of High Frequency Sound- Sounds of Women, Birds, Cat, Babies
+- Examples of High-Frequency Sounds- Sounds of Women, Birds, Cat, Babies

-- Examples of Low Frequency Sound- Sounds of Men, Dogs, Frog
+- Examples of Low Frequency Sounds- Sounds of Men, Dogs, Frog

 Quality of Sound (Timbre)